luispedro/conduit-algorithms/README.md

 Some conduit-based algorithms.

 Much of this code was originally part of [NGLess](http://ngless.embl.de) and has been in production use for years.
-However, it can be of generic use.
+However, it was spun of from that project as it can be of generic use.

 License: MIT